HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/places/README.md

     	Long   float64
     }

-Place ID is not MAC'ed in any way, so it is not protected against bit flipping (changing some bytes of a ciphertext in order to manipulate the plaintext bytes).
+Place ID is not MAC'ed in any way, so it is not protected against bit flipping (changing some bytes of ciphertext in order to manipulate the plaintext bytes).
 So an attacker can change the 128 bit suffix of the place ID which leads to some random change of the 128 bit block with `float64` coordinates of the place.
 Note, that changing the prefix does not lead to any consequences that are interesting from a practical point of view, since the identifier changes unpredictably and the 128 bits of the ID is too much to brute force it.